 The key is having your NAARC pitch ready, and also being sensitive to how a more flexible schedule will affect your boss.
 Hit all the key issues—work focus and productivity, daily schedule and routine meeting adjustments, client interaction, travel—and more politically charged issues like whether granting you flexibility sets a precedent for your department or the company overall.

-Katie points out that 80% of flexibility requests are granted because the employee has done good research—especially within their own companies and at competitors.
+Katie says 80% of flexibility requests are granted when the employee has done good research—especially within their own companies and at competitors.
 Armed with information about what works and what doesn’t, you can head off many uninformed objections.
 And as you talk to many different people, you’ll identify resources that you can pass on to your boss (like www.freeconferencecall.com, a resource that was news to me).

 As with all good things in life, flexibility is not going to be handed to you on a silver platter.
 You have to raise your hand and ask for what you want—and know that you’re not asking for anything out of the normal business realm.
-According to Katie, 80% of employers now offer some form of flexibility, there has been a 13% increase in flexibility with the most recent recession, and many companies actually see it as a problem solver (less office space, heating, cooling, phones, etc.) and a possible cost savings (they are not required to offer benefits to employees who work less than 30 hours).
+According to Katie, 80% of employers now offer some form of flexibility, and many companies actually see it as a problem solver (less office space, heating, cooling, phones, etc.) and a possible cost savings (they are not required to offer benefits to employees who work less than 30 hours).

 Perhaps the best golden nugget from Katie’s discussion was her reminder not to negotiate flexibility with HR.
 Very few companies have a carved-in-stone flexible work policy—and if it’s not in the company handbook, it’s too likely HR will say no. It’s much easier to work out a mutually beneficial deal with your boss.